swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 4.3.4.
 Liver BL
 ===================

 The underlying disease for a liver transplantation is entered in the ‘Patient Diagnosis List’ in the ‘Condition Leading to Tpx’ and confirmed in the organ container right above the RS-container of the according transplantation.
-Please follow the instructions in :ref:`Chapter <patContainer>`: on how to enter the required information.
+Please follow the instructions in :doc:`patContainer` on how to enter the required information.

 Liver baseline and per transplant period/Pre-transplant history and assessments
 -------------------------------------------------------------------------------------